-A best practice multi-species approach to animal pest control50 is currently in place with a network of 78 control locations across the KNE site (See Appendix 1, Map 4 for pest animal control locations).
+A best practice multi-species approach to animal pest control52 is currently in place with a network of 78 control locations across the KNE site (See Appendix 1, Map 4 for pest animal control locations).
 Each control location contains a Sentry bait-station, DOC250 kill-trap and a Timms kill-trap targeting possums, mustelids, feral cats, rodents and hedgehogs.
-The control locations are serviced on a monthly basis by GWRC's Biosecurity department.
+These are serviced on a monthly basis by Greater Wellington's Biosecurity department.